Should I get a 60, 90, or 120 minute massage?

 That is up to you.
 The most important thing is your comfort level, and this should be discussed during the intake process.
 A typical massage is performed directly on the skin, but a massage is still possible over clothing.
 If you are comfortable removing clothing, I suggest removing everything you are comfortable removing.
 Some people take everything off, some people take off everything but their underwear.
 Both are acceptable.
-By Oregon law, the gluteal cleft and breast tissue will never be exposed.
+By Oregon law, the gluteal cleft, genitals, and breast tissue will never be exposed.
 My practice is to only uncover the area that I am working on.
 Any clothing you leave on acts as a boundary and I will not cross that boundary.
 Please see my “What to Expect During a Massage” page for more information.

 Do you take medical insurance or PIP?

-I am a participating provider for Blue Cross, Providence, and United Healthcare.
-Please see my “Medical Insurance and Massage” page for more info on how to bill your insurance for massage.
+I am a participating provider for Blue Cross and Providence, Please see my “Medical Insurance and Massage” page for more info on how to bill your insurance for massage.
 I only take PIP cases that are a direct referral from a doctor or other healthcare provider.

 Your music is cool and all, but can I play my own?